Statement of the responsibilities placed on the school and staff in relation to child protection

-Our Governor responsible for Safeguarding at Oakington Primary School is Mr Stephen Gardner.
-He monitors all safeguarding procedures including regular checks on the SCR, health and safety and safer recruitment throughout the year.
+Our Governor responsible for Safeguarding at Oakington C of E Primary School is Mrs Helen Bryant.
+She monitors all safeguarding procedures, including regular checks on the SCR, Health and Safety and Safer Recruitment throughout the year.

-The Designated Safeguarding Leads (DSL) and Prevent Leads are:
+The Designated Safeguarding Leads (DSL) is: Mr. Nathan Clark, Headteacher

 Other Designated Personnel: Ms. Alicia Lloyd, SENDCO

 The Prevent Lead is: Mr. Nathan Clark, Headteacher

 As a member of the Diocese of Ely Multi-Academy Trust (DEMAT), our policies are available here.

 DEMAT's Health & Safety Procedure/Statement, which has been written to cover The Diocese of Ely Multi-Academy Trusts Schools/Academies and Shared Services, can be found via the following link where you will find a detailed explanation of the Trustees responsibilities, delegated duties and expectations of staff, governors and volunteers.

 If you have any questions or concerns in relation to Health & Safety please contact the Health & Safety Lead/Governor responsible for Health & Safety at the school in the first instance (contact details below).
 If you require additional support, or wish to raise questions or concerns with The Trust, please contact the Trust Health & Safety Officer (contact details below).

 School Health & Safety Lead persons details are: